CharlesYTJ/MetaUCE/README.md

 - `Jun 21, 2023`: 🚀 model is released！

-## Due to our MetaUCE being under review, we will release other scripts once it is approved.
+## Due to our MetaUCE being under review, we will release other scripts after the publication of our paper.